hyoban/eslint-config-hyoban/README.md

     }
   },

-  // You may don't need this in the future "eslint.experimental.useFlatConfig": true, "eslint.validate": [
+  // You don't need this if you use ESLint VSCode(v3.0.7+) "eslint.experimental.useFlatConfig": true, "eslint.validate": [
     "javascript",